AN NBA ARENA NEAR YOU – Happy Holidays NBA fans, and welcome to another edition of the CSN Insiders notebook.

-The Chicago Bulls look headed in a downward spiral of sorts, losers of three in a row and getting whipped on back to back nights by the Milwaukee Bucks in a home-and-home set.
-The worst 3-point shooting team turned into one of the worst defensive teams last week, as they were worn out by the young legs of the Bucks and Minnesota Timberwolves as Tom Thibodeau left Chicago a triumphant man.
+The Chicago Bulls look headed in a downward spiral of sorts, losers of three in a row and getting whipped on back-to-back nights by the Milwaukee Bucks in a home-and-home set.
+The worst three-point shooting team turned into one of the worst defensive teams last week, as they were worn out by the young legs of the Bucks and Minnesota Timberwolves as Tom Thibodeau left Chicago a triumphant man.

 The Bulls gave up a 21-point lead Tuesday to the Timberwolves, starting the trend.

 "Well, even a bad matchup, you shouldn’t be down 30 in back to back games," coach Fred Hoiberg said.
 "You still have to fight.
 Obviously, we showed that that first game in Milwaukee, battling back to give ourselves a chance."